Continuing Education For Accounting Professionals

 How do I request a CPE Certificate to prove I earned credits?

 Upon entry to a session, your name badge will be scanned.
 The QR code on the badge is connected to your registration information.
+In addition, sign-in sheets will be available at each session that are CPE eligible, that will require attendee name and signature.
 Within 30 days of the Summit concluding, you will be emailed a certificate of attendance with session details.
 If you have not received it please check your spam folder and email lauryn@ncaied.org.

 How do I keep track of the credits I earn at this conference?